angular-package/spectre.css/README.md

 ## Background colors

 In the original Spectre.css, background colors are based on SCSS variables, but in `@angular-package` Spectre.css they are based on CSS variables.
-They are also set the same way, by the `bg-color-variant()` mixin, but using respective SCSS variables to change the lightness of the background font color.
+They are set the same way, by the `bg-color-variant()` mixin, but using respective SCSS variables to initialize and change the lightness of the background font color.
-In the future version, the lightness of the text color will depend on the CSS variable.

 Original Spectre.css backgrounds are using the same SCSS variable name as the class name except one `.bg-gray`, which uses `$bg-color`.
 This version, `$bg-color` SASS variable is used in the new background `.bg` class, and `.bg-gray` uses `$gray-color` to have consistent naming.